TimDaub/hexo-katex/README.md

 # hexo-katex

 Use KaTeX to display math in Hexo sites.
+Originally by https://github.com/thcode/hexo-katex.

 ## Installing